nasa/fmdtools/_build/html/_sources/docs/Development Guide.rst.txt

 How to Contribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Development of fmdtools is coordinated by the `fmdtools team <../CONTRIBUTORS.md>`_ at NASA Ames Research Center.
-As an open-source tool developed under the NASA Open Source Agreement, outside contributions are welcomed.
+As an NASA-developed and maintained open-source tool, outside contributions are welcomed.
 To be able to submit contributions (e.g., pull requests), external contributors should first submit a contributors license agreement (`Individual CLA <https://github.com/nasa/fmdtools/blob/main/fmdtools_Individual_CLA.pdf>`_ , `Corporate CLA <https://github.com/nasa/fmdtools/blob/main/fmdtools_Corporate_CLA.pdf>`_).

 Repo Structure